 Q. Will the inspector come back out to confirm that repairs were done and done correctly?

 A. In most cases no. We always recommend that repairs should be performed by a licensed professional.
 We suggest that you should ask for licensed professionals to do the repairs in your Request For Repairs to the seller.
 The licensed contractor will be responsible for the repairs.
 If the home seller performs the repairs himself, there is no guarantee.
-If you or your bank insist that we go back to verify repairs, there is a $200 re-inspection fee which is listed on our pricing page.
+If you or your bank insist that we go back to verify repairs, there is a re-inspection fee which is listed on our pricing page.

 Q. I’m buying the house “As-Is”.
 What good is a home inspection if the seller won’t be making repairs?

 A. Even though you are buying a house As-Is, you should still know what that means.
 Are you getting a good deal?
 Or are you buying an inexpensive house with a lot of expensive problems?
 A home inspection will help you determine how much work lies ahead.